 “Any exposure you can get to SuccessFactors is essential to the end-to-end process review, to really understand the modules and how they work together,” says Korba.

 4. Planning Ahead for Updates

 SuccessFactors updates on a quarterly basis, so it is likely to change in some way in the middle of an implementation.
 You need to take that into account and stay on top of the release calendar.

 “Understand that when releases happen, functionality will change,” explains Korba.
 “When a release happens, your configurations could be wiped out.”

 She stresses that it is important to pay attention to the release notes before the upgrades go live to avoid having to go back and make unexpected changes.

 Next SuccessFactors Steps for Sabre

-Sabre’s SuccessFactors journey is ongoing, with plans to partner with Rizing HCM on work with Compensation, Variable Pay, Performance, LMS, and continued Recruiting elements.
-Sabre is also greatly anticipating the SuccessFactors Onboarding upgrade in late 2019.
+Sabre’s SuccessFactors implementation is ongoing, with plans to partner with Rizing on work with Compensation, Variable Pay, Performance, LMS, and continued Recruiting elements.